trychlos/pwix-env-settings/README.md

 Be aware that the rules of overloading and file ordering is still the same.

-_Attention_: It is not necessary for the loader, that the partials have the same filename at all environments – but, I advise you to name them equal for clearness.
+_Attention_: It is not necessary for the loader that the partials have the same filename at all environments – but, I advise you to name them equal for clearness.

 ### Meteor option --settings and METEOR_SETTINGS